uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Off-payroll working rules (IR35) govern how a worker (sometimes called a contractor) who is providing their services through an intermediary such as a personal service company, is treated in terms of their Income Tax and National Insurance.
 For more information about off-payroll working rules, refer to [Understanding off-payroll working (IR35)(GOV.UK)](https://www.gov.uk/guidance/understanding-off-payroll-working-ir35).

-The off-payroll worker status can be seen in-year as part of the employment pre-population into the customer’s self-assessment tax calculations.
+The off-payroll worker status can be seen in-year as part of the employment pre-population into the customer’s Self Assessment tax calculations.
 In software, the off-payroll working status is retrieved using the [Retrieve an Employment and its Financial Details](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Employments/paths/~1individuals~1income-received~1employments~1%7Bnino%7D~1%7BtaxYear%7D~1%7BemploymentId%7D~1financial-details/get) endpoint.
 The status is also available in the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/ service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint.
 If the status is set to false, indicating the worker is not regarded as being subject to OPW rules, the software should not display it to the customer.
 This status is view-only: the customer does not need to take any action unless they think it has been set in error, in which case they must contact their employer.

 After the end of the tax year, the off-payroll working status will be displayed to the customer along with the employment data fields.
-As part of their self-assessment, if a customer agrees with their off-payroll working status, there is no further action required from them.
+As part of their Self Assessment, if a customer agrees with their off-payroll working status, there is no further action required from them.
 However, if a customer disagrees with their off-payroll working status, they can change it after the end of tax year before completing their final declaration.
 This change can be made in software or through their [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) account.
 The software must call the [Create and Amend Employment Financial Details](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Employments/paths/~1individuals~1income-received~1employments~1%7Bnino%7D~1%7BtaxYear%7D~1%7BemploymentId%7D~1financial-details/put) endpoint to change the off-payroll working status.

 The following  warning message must be displayed to the customer: